Do you practice, but don’t get better?

 Sample drill 1: Effective driving range practice

-I teach my students that each shot must have a purpose and a consequence and part of your practice session should include games to make golf harder than the actual game.
 The more you can practice that unsettling feeling of pressure, the less affected by it you will be on the golf course.
 You’ll become “more comfortable being uncomfortable”.

 Sample drill 2: Effective putting practice